-The Brookline Medical Reserve Corps (MRC) is part of the National Medical Reserve Corps program, founded by the federal government shortly after September 11, 2001.
+The Brookline Medical Reserve Corps (MRC) is part of the Medical Reserve Corps program, founded by the federal government shortly after September 11, 2001.
 The national system brings together people who have skills related to health care as well as volunteers with other skills.
 MRC members serve as a team during times of emergency or need in their local community.

 The Town of Brookline Department of Public Health continues to recruit, train, mobilize, and coordinate these community-based volunteers, who can serve during a local emergency health situation and assist with local public health needs throughout the year.

 Please see the Brookline Medical Reserve Corps website for additional information and an application.

 You can also visit the Region 4B website for more information.